-Approximately one in ten young adults (YAs) ages 18-24 in the United States (US) uses electronic cigarettes (e-cigarettes), placing them at risk of developing nicotine addiction and exposing them to heavy metals and other substances that are known to increase health risks, including risk of developing cardiovascular and respiratory diseases.
-Effective and accessible cessation treatment is needed to support YA e-cigarette users to quit during a time of life when most tobacco-related harms can be avoided via cessation, based on evidence from the literature on cigarette smoking.
-However, there are few options currently available that are specifically designed with the needs and preferences of YAs in mind and that have been empirically evaluated.
-Innovative approaches are needed to engage YA e-cigarette users, who tend to have minimal experience with trying to quit, low readiness to quit, and low use of traditional behavioral support tools like tobacco quitlines or group counseling.
+Approximately 1 in 10 young adults (YAs) ages 18-24 in the United States uses electronic cigarettes (e-cigarettes),1 placing them at risk of developing nicotine addiction and exposing them to heavy metals and other substances that are known to increase health risks, including risk of developing cardiovascular and respiratory diseases.^{2,3} Effective and accessible cessation treatment is needed to support YA e-cigarette users to quit during a time of life when most tobacco-related harms can be avoided via cessation, based on evidence from the literature on cigarette smoking.4 However, there are few options currently available that are specifically designed with the needs and preferences of YAs in mind and that have been creativecommons.org/licenses/by-nc-nd/4.0/), which permits non-commercial reproduction and distribution of the work, in any medium, provided the original work is not altered or transformed in any way, and that the work is properly cited.
+For commercial re-use, please contact reprints@oup.com for reprints and translation rights for reprints.
+All other permissions can be obtained through our RightsLink service via the Permissions link on the article page on our site-for further information please contact journals.permissions@oup.com.

+This is an Open Access article distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs licence (https:// empirically evaluated.
+Innovative approaches are needed to engage YA e-cigarette users, who tend to have minimal experience with trying to quit, low readiness to quit, and low use of traditional behavioral support tools like tobacco quitlines or group counseling.^{2,5,6}